Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 Different from mapping triples to embeddings \cite{xiao2022reasoning,liang2022life}, Zhou \etal \cite{zhou2022cognitive} propose a cognitive SemCom system, in which the ``cognitive'' characteristic is enabled by the KG.
 Specifically, the triples are regarded as semantic symbols while the entities or relationships are uniquely mapped as integers. \cite{zhou2022cognitive} demonstrates that this cognitive SemCom framework is capable of capturing and recovering semantic information with reduced errors.

-\subsubsection{Information Theory and Probability Theory-Based Semantic Reasoning}
+\subsubsection{Information Theory and Probability Theory-based Semantic Reasoning}

 Information theory and probability theory are also adopted to implement semantic reasoning in communication systems, in which the entropy and probability are leveraged to express the uncertainty of logical clauses (e.g., rules or facts) in the KB.
-Choi \etal \cite{choi2022unified} provide a unified and technical approach for SemCom through using a practical logic programming language, ProbLog \cite{nugues2006introduction}.
-In ProLog, each logical clause is annotated with a probability (by a programmer) that indicate the degree of (the programmer’s) belief in the clause.
+Choi \etal \cite{choi2022unified} provide a unified and technical approach for SemCom through using a practical ProbLog \cite{nugues2006introduction}.
+In ProLog, each logical clause is annotated with a probability (by a programmer) that indicates the degree of (the programmer's) belief in the clause.
 Specifically, the ProLog can learn from the facts to determine the relationship between objects, and then automatically match the target that needs to be queried.
 Besides, a SemCom layer is additionally introduced on the basis of the reliable communication layer to exchange logically meaningful clauses in the KBs, wherein both layers interact with each other to improve the efficiency of communications.

-In addition, Seo \etal \cite{seo2021semantics} introduce the probability distribution based contextual reasoning to semantics-native communication, which can significantly reduce the bit-length of semantic representation with high reliability.
-To improve the interpretability of the data, Thomas \etal \cite{thomas2022neuro} propose a neuro-symbolic AI for learning the causal structure behind the observed data.
-In particular, a symbolic component characterizes the high-level semantic representations while a neural network component is responsible for logical deduction and learning.
+Furthermore, Seo \etal \cite{seo2021semantics} introduce the probability distribution-based contextual reasoning to semantics-native communications, which can significantly reduce the bit-length of semantic representation with high reliability.
+In order to improve the interpretability of the data, Thomas \etal \cite{thomas2022neuro} propose a neuro-symbolic AI for learning the causal structure behind the observed data.
+In particular, a symbolic component characterizes the high-level semantic representations while a neural network (NN) component is responsible for logical deduction and learning.
 Meanwhile, \cite{thomas2022neuro} shows that it yields significant gain in bandwidth saving for reliable data transmission compared to conventional communications.